icebob/moleculer-java-site/src/actions.md

 });
 ```

-The remote service can access the metadata block with the `ctx.params.getMeta()` function.
+The remote `Service` can access the metadata block with the "ctx.params.getMeta()" function.
 Meta is merged at nested calls:

 ```java